PUBLISHED January 27th, 2018 06:00 am | UPDATED February 7th, 2020 05:40 pm

-Best known for being home to Manhattan (aka the best bar in Asia) and Italian restaurant Basilico, Regent Singapore is quite the food and drink destination on the fringes of Orchard Road.
-But this month, we headed back to the five star hotel to brunch at the newly refurbished Tea Lounge, which reopened mid-August last year.
+Best known for being home to Manhattan (aka one of the best bars in Asia) and Italian restaurant Basilico, Regent Singapore is quite the food and drink destination on the fringes of Orchard Road.
+This month, we headed back to the five star hotel to brunch at the newly refurbished Tea Lounge, which reopened mid-August last year.
 Boasting a colonial garden vibe, the elegant tea room features a soothing palette of green and brown with plush lounge seating, accented by natural daylight coming in through the floor-to-ceiling windows, strategically placed potted plants and pretty printed folding screens.

 If you’re thinking, afternoon tea for brunch?
 Well, you might not get eggs and toast at Tea Lounge, but their popular Weekend High Tea Buffet is definitely a crowd pleaser with their wide selection of local and Western dishes, and an extensive display of desserts (which is probably the first thing that catches your eye step up to the establishment).
 Priced at $65++ per person with free-flow coffee and tea, diners can top up $40++ for free-flow prosecco and $60++ for free-flow Perrier-Jouët Grand Brut champagne.